ballerina-platform/ballerina-lang/langlib/lang.map/src/main/ballerina/src/lang.map/Module.md

 ## Module Overview

-This module provide langLib functions which operate on Ballerina mapping values.
+This module provides lang library map operations defined by the language specification 2019R2.